orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/pbclassif.rst

     </FeatureStatistics>

 In the application, normalization of input predictors and output values is optional.
-There are 3 options :
+There are 3 options:

--  No statistic file : normalization disabled
+-  No statistic file: normalization disabled

--  Statistic file with *n* components : normalization enabled for input predictors only
+-  Statistic file with *n* components: normalization enabled for input predictors only

--  Statistic file with *n+1* components : normalization enabled for input predictors and output values
+-  Statistic file with *n+1* components: normalization enabled for input predictors and output values

 If you use an image list as training set, you can run application.
 It